-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+Lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-This water system is responsible for high quality drinking water but cannot control the variety of materials used in your plumbing components.
-When your water has been sitting for several hours, NHDES recommends minimizing the potential for lead exposure by flushing cold water from your tap for at least 30 seconds before using water for drinking or cooking.
-Given that customers have service lines of varying lengths, Abenaki recommends flushing cold water from your tap for 3 to 5 minutes before using water for drinking or cooking.
-Do not use hot water for drinking and cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at 800-426-4791 or at www.epa.gov/ ground-water-and-drinking-water.
+Aquarion is responsible for providing high quality drinking water and removing lead pipes, but cannot control the variety of materials used in plumbing components in your home.
+You share the responsibility for protecting yourself and your family from the lead in your home plumbing.
+You can take responsibility by identifying and removing lead materials within your home plumbing and taking steps to reduce your family's risk.
+Before drinking tap water, flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of dishes.
+You can also use a filter certified by an American National Standards Institute accredited certifier to reduce lead in drinking water.
+If you are concerned about lead in your water and wish to have your water tested, contact Aguarion at 1-866-728-5023.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at www.epa.gov/safewater/lead.